Art in Merida

 Hours: Monday – Saturday 10:00am – 2:00pm; 4:00pm – 8:00pm

 Soho Galleries is open on Calle 60 between Calles 43 and 41, adding heft to the Santa Ana Art District of Merida Centro.
-Soho Galleries feature three distinct galleries under one roof, and is named after the famous art district of New York City, the home of one of the owners, Adele Aguirre.
-The other owner, Nicholas Lavroff, is a photographer who lives here but hails from Australia.
-His digital images from Australia, the USA and Mexico will be a permanent changing installation in one of the three galleries.
-The second gallery will feature an ever-changing assortment of local artists.
-And the third gallery will contain a rotating exhibit of the owners’ large collection of authenticated prints from the Renaissance time period to the present day.
+Soho Galleries feature two distinct galleries under one roof, and is named after the famous art district of New York City, the home of one of the owners, Adele Aguirre.
+The galleries will feature an ever-changing assortment of local artists, as well as a rotating exhibit of the owners’ large collection of authenticated prints from the Renaissance time period to the present day.

 The owners will also be offering gicleé prints of the works in the first two galleries, so that collectors can enjoy the artwork at a lower price without having to buy the original.
 The Soho Galleries will be the only place in town where you can view art from such a vast range of global talent.
 And everything in the gallery, from old to new, is for sale!